Mobasheera/TetrisPDF/README.md

 ## 📜 Credits

 - Game logic and PDF generation based on the amazing [PDFTris by Thomas Rinsma](https://github.com/ThomasRinsma/pdftris)
-- Customizations, styling, high score logic, and layout tweaks by [your name]
+- Customizations, styling, and layout tweaks by [your name]

 ---